 25. iO West Theatre

 In Los Angeles, everyone comes with a dream.
 At iO West Theatre, aspiring comedian’s can start to live out their dreams.
-This premier comedy club contains an improv comedy session every night, and visitors say that it has the largest variety of improv comedy shows.
+This premier comedy club contains an improvise comedy session every night, and visitors say that it has the largest variety of improvise comedy shows.
 There is a bar with decently priced drinks and the club often has two for one specials to keep the costs down on shows.
 The theatre is a great place to get some laughs in while scoping out the next great comedian.